Entanglement thresholds for random induced states: Proof that is a threshold for separability

-We shall now show how to use Propositions \ref{prop:MP-vs-GUE} and \ref{prop:concentration} to conclude the proof of Theorem \ref{threshold:separability}.
+We shall now show how to use Propositions \ref{prop:MP-vs-GUE} and \ref{prop:concentration} to conclude the proof of assertions (i) and (ii) of Theorem \ref{threshold:separability}.
 For any integers $d$ and $s$, we define $\pi_{d,s}$ as the probability that a random state on $\C^d \otimes \C^d$ with distribution $\mu_{d^2,s}$ is separable.
 We first show that $\pi_{d,s}$ is decreasing with respect to $d$.

 \begin{lemma} Let $s,d_1,d_2$ be integers such that $d_1 \leq d_2$.
 Then

 \end{lemma}

 \begin{proof} Identify $\C^{d_1}$ as a subspace of $\C^{d_2}$, and let $Q : \C^{d_2} \to \C^{d_1}$ be the orthogonal projection.
 Then, $\C^{d_1} \otimes \C^{d_1} \subset \C^{d_2} \otimes \C^{d_2}$ is the range of the projection $P = Q \otimes Q$.
 Let $\rho_2$ be a random state on $\C^{d_2} \otimes \C^{d_2}$ with distribution $\mu_{d_2^2,s}$.
 Then the state